sarahdactyl71/django_api/README.md

 ![Alt text](postman_screenshot.png?raw=true "Postman Screenshot")

-For authenticating a user for endpoints that modify data, pass key values pairs into the header of the request.
+For authenticating a user for endpoints that modify data, pass key values pairs into the header of the request like you see pictured below.

-username: finnthehuman
+`username: finnthehuman`

-password: password
+`password: password`
 ![Alt text](postman_screenshot.png?raw=true "Postman Screenshot")

 ### Other App Functionality